Add admin flag to users API

 - If you are querying a different user and the field is not included, you don't know anything.

-#6 Updated by Marius BALTEANU 19 days ago
+#6 Updated by Marius BALTEANU almost 4 years ago

 - Status changed from Reopened to Closed